People

 Weikai has diverse experience in academia, industry and government in the UK and China.
 He gained his Master’s and Bachelor’s degrees in Human Geography and Bachelor’s degrees in Economics at Peking University.
 He completed his doctoral research in Urban Studies at University of Glasgow.
 Outside academia, he worked as a planning consultant (2014-2016), where he participated in over ten government planning projects for multi-scalar Chinese governments.
 Based on interdisciplinary academic training and diverse working experiences, he studies urban and regional development from a multidisciplinary perspective, combining the insights from geography, planning and environmental science.
 His current research mainly focuses on urban and regional governance, spatial planning, and environmental governance.
 He has published several papers in English and Chinese leading journals around these topics.

-Research Fellow: Dr Ying Wang
+Research Fellow: Dr. Ying Wang (job ended on December 2024)

 Dr Ying Wang joined the Bartlett School of Planning in January 2022 as a Research Fellow on the ChinaUrban project.
 Previously, she worked as Research Fellow at the University of Warwick and the University of Bristol, after completion her doctoral research within the Department of Geography and Environmental Science at the University of Southampton.